simojo/season-spring-2024/README.md

 * will be a fork of the main season repository
 * will require you to update the repository on a weekly basis, when new rounds are released
+* each round will be released in a numbered folder representing the round
+  * i.e., `1` represents Round 1

 Participants who fill out the registration form will be emailed when a new round is released.